The asymptotic distribution of the determinant of a random correlation matrix: Discussion

 \section{Discussion}

-This research is concerned with the asymptotic distribution of the determinant, $D_d$, of a random correlation matrix sampled from a uniform distribution over the space of $d \times d$ correlation matrices.
+This research is concerned with the asymptotic distribution of the determinant~$D_d$, of a random correlation matrix sampled from a uniform distribution over the space of $d \times d$ correlation matrices.
 We proved that the $d^{th}$ root of the determinant has a degenerate limiting distribution.
 Several spin-off results proven along the way include expressions for the first two moments of $D_d$ and results about the asymptotic behaviour of the of the $d^{th}$ root of the first two moments of $D_d$.
 An interesting connection between $E(D_d)$ and elementary norms is established.
-Another link with the law of the determinant of general random matrices is also investigated.\\ Even though the convergence of the scaled determinant was established, no results about the rate of its convergence were presented.
-This is currently under investigation.\\ When looking at the logarithm of the determinant of the correlation matrix, we are actually investigating a sum of independent random variables.
-The theory of large deviations for such sums could help us take this research further.
+Another link with the law of the determinant of general random matrices is also investigated.\\ When looking at the logarithm of the determinant of the correlation matrix, we are actually investigating a sum of independent random variables.
+Using this, the asymptotic normality of the logarithm of the determinant of a random correlation matrix was established.